esteedqueen/slate/source/index.html.md

 username | Username

 <aside class="notice">
-This leads to the Post Detail Screen
+This leads to the Post Detail Screen.
+Please take note of the action_header values with sub parameters as they are used to make a request to an endpoint or fill the screen in the destination screens
 </aside>

 ## Other Branch Deeplinks with Parameters